greencoder/noaa-alerts-parser/README.md

 `$ python parse.py`

-This will output an `alerts.json` file in the `output` directory.
+This will output two files in the `output` directory:  `alerts_complete.json` and `alerts.json`.

 According to NOAA, the alerts feed is updated no more than every five minutes, so keep that in mind when making requests.

 #Optional Files#

-Two optional files are included in the project:
+An optional file is included in the project:

-1. `counts.py` creates a file with the number of alerts by state, U.S. region, severity, and event.
+* `create_pages.py` creates static files of alerts by state, severity, and event.
-2. `metadata.py` appends to a file that keeps track of all the possible events and severities.
-Useful if you want a master list of all events and severities.

-#Enhancements/To Do#
-* Make the output location customizable via command-line.
-* Optionally gzip the output file.